 With that in mind, here are our top ten tips for making your office a germ-free zone this cold and flu season.

-Whether it's a common cold or full-blown influenza, prevention is always cheaper than the cure.
-You'll never be able to keep 100% of the winter bugs out of your workplace, but it's a good idea to encourage your team to use hand
+Whether it's a common cold or full-blown influenza, prevention is always easier than the cure.
+You'll never be able to keep 100% of the winter bugs out of your workplace, but it's a good idea to encourage your team to use hand sanitiser the moment they arrive at work during cold and flu season.

 This is especially important for those of your team who come to work via public transport, as they're much more likely to come into contact with germs and viruses during their commute and bring them into work with them.